jbukoski/personal_website/content/teaching.md

 #### Philosophy

-My teaching is based in strengthening students' critical thinking skills and has won campus-wide teaching awards at U.C.
-Berkeley.
-I have taught a number of courses at undergraduate and graduate levels.
+My teaching is based in strengthening students' critical thinking skills and has won campus-wide teaching awards.
+I have taught a number of courses at both undergraduate and graduate levels.
 I have also co-instructed a number of intensive week-long trainings on the use of open source software for processing of massive spatial datasets and the analysis of forest structure and carbon stock data using Program R.

 A select list of the courses and workshops I have taught is provided below.